neissacodes/30-Days-Of-Code/README.md

   ~ Today I set up a youtube channel for AP Java contents: I worked on ArrayList and Methods ~ Worked on Arrays on leetcode

+  Day 17
+  ~ Reviewing Bubble sort on Udemy and Java books!